Ladvien/ladvien.github.io/_posts/2019-10-27-generating-lego-training-data-cnn.md

 I've listed the code parts below with a brief explanation--just in case someone would like to hack them for other projects.

 ## Minimum Viable Hack
 Warning words, I'm an advocate of the minimum viable product, especially, when it comes to my personal hacking time.
 I refer to this as the minimum viable hack.
 That stated, there are known issues in the code below.
 But!
-It does the job--so I've not addressed the issues.
+It does the job--so I've not addressed them.

 Here are a few:
 1. The value `0x0A` (`\n`) value is not handled as part of packet (e.g., if MILLI_BETWEEN = 10 bad things will happen).